Data at Rest, Data at Risk?

 enterprises to implement the necessary controls to protect confidential data from unintended exposure must be in place.

 Simple data encryption is not the solution to the problem.
-Instead, the whole
+Instead, the

-end-to-end solution for protecting data at rest that includes key management, access control and policy management must be adapted.
+whole end-to-end solution for protecting data at rest that includes key management, access control and policy management must be adapted.

 About The Author

-comments about Internet Journal, please send email to email@example.com.
+you have any comments about Internet Journal, please send email to email@example.com.